-1. Round up
+1. Round up your payments

-4. Cut costs
+4. Cut unnecessary costs

 Need a few ideas?
-Skip pampering sessions and dining out for a while or cut all the high-end entertainment.
-Also, set a grocery budget for the week and stick to it.
+Skip spa pampering sessions and dining out for a while, or cut out all high-end entertainment.
+Also, set a grocery budget for each week and stick to it.

-6. Never skip a payment
+5. Never skip a payment

-The skip-a-payment option is an enticing offer my credit union likes to make around the holiday season to help customers free up funds for gifts and travel expenses.
+The skip-a-payment option is an enticing offer that my credit union likes to make around the holiday season to help customers free up funds for gifts and travel expenses.

-7. Make biweekly payments
+6. Make biweekly payments

 If you get paid two times each month — and if it is permitted by your lender — make half the monthly payment each time you receive a paycheck.